 Disclosing Your Health Condition

-Whether to tell people about your condition, when to tell them, and what to tell, depends on the situation and why you are thinking of disclosing the information.
-The decision is a purely personal one.
+The decision about whether to tell people about your condition, who to tell, what to tell them, and when is a purely personal one.
 There is no right and wrong.
+Each disclosure is likely to be a unique experience.

-In general, there are three situations which give rise to this question.
+In general, there are three situations in which the question of disclosure arises.
 What you decide to do may vary in each situation.
 The three situations are:

 - Family, Friends and Acquaintances